 - The Matrix: Agent Smith gives Morpheus the whole spiel:

-, but you humans do not.
+"I'd like to share a revelation I've had, during my time here.
+It came to me when I tried to classify your species.
+I realized... you're not actually mammals.
+Every mammal on this planet instinctively develops a natural equilibrium with their surrounding environment, but you humans do not.
 You move to an area and you multiply and you multiply until every natural resource is consumed.
 The only way you can survive is to spread to another area.
 There is another organism on this planet that follows the same pattern.
 Do you know what it is?
 A virus.
 Human beings... are a disease.
 A cancer of this planet.
-You're a.. .plague.
-And we... are the cure.
+You're a... plague.
+And we... are the cure."

 - In Aliens, this tendency causes Ripley to unfavorably compare humanity to the rampaging monsters: "You know, Burke, I don't know which species is worse.
 You don't see them fucking each other over for a goddamn percentage."

-- The reason behind Libria's foundation and the Prozium's creation.
+- Equilibrium: The reason behind Libria's foundation and the Prozium's creation.

 Father: Intrinsically, humans, as creatures of the Earth were drawn inherently always back to one thing, war.
 And thus we seek to correct not the symptom but the disease itself.
 We have sought to shrug off individuality, replacing it with conformity.
 Replacing it, with sameness, with unity, allowing each man, woman, and child in this great society to lead identical lives.

-- In Octavia Butler's Xenogenesis trilogy of books, the alien Oankali say that humans combine two traits—intelligence and hierarchical social structures—that will inevitably lead to our self-destruction.
-And they have a point: the whole series starts in the aftermath of nuclear holocaust which the Oankali nearly mistook for willful planetary suicide.
-Some of the viewpoint characters are human/Oankali hybrids (which have the intelligence without the hierarchical behavior), and they can directly perceive this contradiction—they know that leaving any humans unmodified will simply doom them to self-destruction.
+- In Octavia Butler's Xenogenesis trilogy of books, the alien Oankali say that humans combine two traits — intelligence and hierarchical social structures — that will inevitably lead to our self-destruction.
+And they have a point: the whole series starts in the aftermath of nuclear holocaust that the Oankali nearly mistook for willful planetary suicide.
+Some of the viewpoint characters are human/Oankali hybrids (which have the intelligence without the hierarchical behavior), and they can directly perceive this contradiction — they know that leaving any humans unmodified will simply doom them to self-destruction.

 - In the Berserker series of science fiction short stories by Fred Saberhagen, the allies of humans, the telepathic Carmpan, a subtle and mysterious species incapable of direct aggression, state that it seems as if humanity has carried the burden of such a nature specifically in order to be able to fight off the robotic Berserkers who threaten all life in the galaxy.